adghadmin/General-Random-Number-Generator/README.md

   diagram.pdf shows a brief description of the design.

-  Configuration of IP code.docx gives the configuration used in the project.
+  Configuration of IP core.docx gives the configuration of the IP core used in the project.